lelandjames/lelandjames.github.io/pages/poetry/about.md

 ---
 layout: page
-permalink: /poetry/about
+permalink: /poetry/about/
 title: POETRY
 description:
-nav: false
+eleventyNavigation:
+  key: About
+  parent: Poetry
 hide_title: false
-nav_order:
 ---

 Leland James is the author of eight books of poetry, several children’s books in verse, and a book on poetry craft.
 He has published over 300 poems in poetry venues worldwide including Rattle, The Lyric, The South Carolina Review; The Spoon River Poetry Review, The Atlanta Review, New Millennium Writings, HQ The Haiku Quarterly, and The London Magazine.